Peters Fahrschule

 No, converting a foreign driving license still follows its own rules and runs through the driving license office of the KVR Munich.
 The reform mainly concerns regular initial training.
 If you are converting from a non-EU country and have to take a theory or practical exam, we guide you through the process at Peters in both German and English.

 What dropping the fixed number of special drives really means: Until now, German law prescribes twelve special drives for the car license (Class B) – five cross-country, four motorway and three night drives.
-In future, this fixed number of hours is dropped: the topics cross-country, motorway and night driving remain mandatory, but how many lessons you need depends on your personal ability and your instructor's assessment.
+In future, this fixed number of hours is dropped.
+The new training ordinance (§ 4, Bundesrat document 365/26, envisaged from 1 January 2027) puts it like this: drives on cross-country routes, on motorways or dual carriageways and in darkness or twilight remain mandatory – the amount depends on your individual training level, and your instructor must be able to establish that you handle the required tasks safely.
 For you as a learner in Munich, that means no rigid lump sum any more, but training that lasts exactly until you can safely handle dense city traffic, the Mittlerer Ring and the A8 and A9 motorways.
 You can estimate your individual budget transparently at any time with our cost calculator.

-What the planned transparency changes for you: The draft bill provides for a transparency register: the prices and pass rates of all driving schools are to become publicly visible via the state data platform “Mobilithek”; comparison portals may use this data, too.
+What the planned transparency changes for you: The draft act provides for a transparency register (envisaged from 1 July 2027): the prices and pass rates of all driving schools are to become publicly visible via the state data platform “Mobilithek”; comparison portals may use this data, too.
 For you that means more comparability – but be careful: the lowest base price is rarely the decisive figure.
 Watch the total costs of base fee, learning materials, driving lessons and exam registration, and how honestly a driving school communicates the individual number of lessons you'll need.
 You don't have to wait for this transparency with us, though: we disclose our costs today via the cost calculator and in a personal conversation.
 Any questions?
 Reach us through our contact form.

-Digital theory and what stays the same: The planned abolition of the attendance requirement will let you learn the theory material fully digitally – for example via app.
-The official question pool is being cut too: from 1,169 questions by about a third to roughly 840.
-Important to know: the required knowledge and the safety standards stay unchanged.
+Digital theory and what stays the same: The new training ordinance abolishes the attendance requirement and puts it remarkably clearly (§ 3): the learner decides on their own responsibility which learning format they use to acquire the required theoretical knowledge – lessons at the driving school, digitally (including self-paced via app) or combined; envisaged from 1 January 2027.
+For the official question pool, a cut from 1,169 questions by about a third to roughly 840 has been announced – but this number is not yet laid down in the ordinance text.
+Important to know: the required knowledge and the exam requirements stay unchanged.
 So it is not “less learning”, but more flexible and more focused – a path we at Peters Fahrschule already take with modern learning tools for our learners in Munich-Haidhausen, Munich-Giesing and Haar.